Work-related page || Stories || Other sites || Outdoor stuff ||

 • Check out my page on Adventure Skate Skiing.
 Then try it.
 You'll never be the same.

-Stories and pictures from rambling and climbing in the Cascade Mountains.
+Here are some stories and pictures from rambling and climbing in the Cascade Mountains.
 I post as "Roald".
-Also, the "UW Medical Center" trip report explains why the number of reports have decreased these past couple of years.
+Also, the "UW Medical Center" trip report explains why the number of reports have decreased these past several years.

 Bonanza Peak, July 13, 2012 (pics taken by Eric, but no trip report)